Someone sent you this link recently, or mentioned the term “HSP”?

 This page will explain the term “Highly Sensitive Person”, or “High Sensory Person” a bit.
 So you can understand the other human better.

 In a nutshell: HSPs receive more information than around 80% of the population.
-You can find the trait in 20% of humans and animals.
-So it is intended by nature, for sure.
+You can find the trait in around 20% of humans, animals, and even plants.
+Biologists have found this in more than 100 species.
+So, it is intended by nature, for sure.

 HSP animals for example are the ones recognizing danger in far distance, by increased hearing and visual abilities.
 Or they are the ones deciding where it’s a good place to sleep tonight.